radiukpavlo/python-programming/11_Lesson_Functions/lesson-11_functions.md

 # ["C", "B", "A"]
 ```

-10. Declare a function named add_item.
+10. Declare a function named _add_item_.
 It takes a list and an item parameters.
 It returns a list with the item added at the end.

 ```py
 food_staff = ['Potato', 'Tomato', 'Mango', 'Milk'];